Workplaces and sun protection

 - Training employees to work safely in the sun

-Use this Toolbox talk and quiz to educate and assess your employees’ understanding on the importance of sun protection in the workplace.
+Use our UV safety and skin cancer discussion toolbox and UV as a workplace hazard quiz to educate and assess your employees’ understanding on the importance of sun protection in the workplace.

 Resources for workplaces